Dyon-Exchange/orderbook-server/orderbook/README.md

 bids: 90  -> 5      90  -> 5
       80  -> 1      90  -> 5

-done    - 1 order with 100 price, (may be also few orders with 110 price) + uinqueID order partial - 1 order with price 110
+done    - 1 order with 100 price, (may be also few orders with 110 price) + uniqueID order partial - 1 order with price 110

 ```